tumri/cytoscape.js/md/style.md

   * `mid-target`: Pointing towards the target node, at the middle of the edge.

 Only mid arrows are supported on haystack edges.

+## Edge endpoints

+`source-endpoint` & `target-endpoint` : Specifies the endpoint of the source side of the edge and the target side of the edge, respectively.
+There are several options for how those properties can be set:

+- A special, named value may be used.
+  - `outside-to-node` (default) indicates that the edge should be placed automatically to point towards the node's position and be placed on the outside of the node's shape.
+  - `inside-to-node` indicates the edge should go all the way inside the node and point directly on the node's position.
+This is the same as specifying `0 0`.
+  - `outside-to-line` indicates the edge endpoint should be placed outside the node's shape where it would intersect the imaginary line from the source position to the target position.
+This value is useful for automatically  avoiding invalid cases for bezier edges, especially with compound nodes.
+- Two numbers may specify the endpoint.
+The numbers indicate a position relative to the source node's position.
+The numbers can be specified as percent values (e.g. `50%`, which are relative to the node's width and height respectively) or as absolute distances (e.g. `100px` or `2em`).
+- A single angle value (e.g. `90deg` or `1.57rad`) may specify that the endpoint should be placed at where the line formed from the node's position with the specified angle would intersect the node's shape.
+The angle starts at 12 o'clock and progresses clockwise.

+The endpoints for edges can be shifted away from the source and target node:

+ * **`source-distance-from-node`** : A value that shifts the edge away from the source node (default `0px`).
+ * **`target-distance-from-node`** : A value that shifts the edge away from the target node (default `0px`).

+Endpoint modification is not supported for `curve-style: haystack` edges for performance reasons.

 ## Visibility